ChilliCream/hotchocolate-docs/website/versioned_docs/version-0.7.0/tutorial-01-gettingstarted.md

 dotnet watch --project src/Server/ run
 ```

 This `watch` command will compile and the run your server.
-Everytime a code file changes the `watch`command will recompile your server so we do not have to worry about compiling all the time.
+Every time a code file changes the `watch` command will recompile your server so we do not have to worry about compiling all the time.
 The server will per default be hosted on `http://localhost:5000`.
 GraphiQL will be served under `http://localhost:5000/ui`.

 Since every thing should be running now lets open a browser and navigate to `http://localhost:5000/ui`.